kaisenlinux/manpages-dev/category/Hardware/discover.md

                  Do not include the numeric vendor identifier in summary information.
 This is the default.

        --normalize-whitespace
                  Consolidate whitespace in the results of a --data-path query.
 The default is not to do so, which faithfully reproduces all text in the raw XML data.

                  With this option enabled, leading and trailing whitespace is removed, and any consecutive internal whitespaces are compressed to a single space character.

 Selecting Buses
-       discover.conf defines two lists of system buses: one to scan by default (used by the discover     command), and one never to scan (used by the  Discover  li‐ brary).
+       discover.conf defines two lists of system buses: one to scan by default (used by the discover     command), and one never to scan (used by the Discover library).

        You can override and/or extend the list of default buses with --disable-bus and --enable-bus.
 The list of buses not to scan cannot be overridden  without  changing  discover.conf,  so that list should be used only for buses that may be dangerous to probe.

        Both arguments take the string ``all'' as a value.

-       If a bus summary is being performed, which is indicated either by the presence of --bus-summary or the absence of --type-summary and --data-path,  any  unat‐ tached  arguments on the command line will be interpreted as the only buses to scan.
-This is equivalent to using --disable-bus all before invoking --enable- bus     for the buses of interest.
+       If  a  bus summary is being performed, which is indicated either by the presence of --bus-summary or the absence of --type-summary and --data-path, any unattached arguments on the com‐ mand line will be interpreted as the only buses to scan.
+This is equivalent to using --disable-bus all before invoking --enable-bus     for the buses of interest.

        The following buses are currently supported by Discover: